dragonfly-science/pubmatter/pubmatter.typ

   authors
     .map(author => {
       text([#author.name <pm-author-name>])
-      if (show-affiliations and "affiliations" in author) {
+      if (show-affiliation-block and "affiliations" in author) {
         text(size: 2.5pt, [~]) // Ensure this is not a linebreak
         if (type(author.affiliations) == str) {
           super(author.affiliations)